Curriculum Vitae

 Hours 180

-WhatCrohn's and colitis patients in smaller cities lack access to specialist communities.
-Local awareness, fundraising, and education infrastructure has to be built and run by volunteers.
+WhatPatients in smaller cities lack specialist communities; local awareness has to be built by volunteers.

 Volunteer Instructor